AylinUenal/AylinUenal/README.md

 # Welcome! :wave:

 **I'm Aylin, a Berliner with an international soul :herb:**
-- [x] After more than 8 years of working experience in and around tech, I fulfilled my dream of becoming a full-stack developer.
+- [x] After more than 8 years of working experience in tech as a consultant and project manager, I fulfilled my dream of becoming a full-stack developer.
-- [x] As a former journalist, consultant, and project manager, attention to detail, continuous learning, and team collaboration are natural to me.
+- [x] Attention to detail, continuous learning, and team collaboration are natural to me.
-- [x] During those previous jobs, I gained strong skills in critical thinking and creative problem-solving.
+- [x] Strong skills in critical thinking and creative problem-solving.

 ## My tech stack: